cjbassi/recover-youtube-videos/README.md

 Built with TypeScript, React, Redux, Redux Thunk, Go, and Postgres.
 Backend is deployed on AWS Lambda using Serverless Framework and the frontend is hosted with GitHub Pages.

+## Deployment

+- setup a Google Cloud Platform project with the YouTube API enabled
+- download the API credentials to `backend/client_secrets.json`
+- copy the `client_id` to `frontend/.env.local` and `backend/.env`
+- setup an optional database and copy the URI to `backend/.env`
+- deploy the backend with `make deploy`
+- copy the backend URL to `frontend/.env.local`
+- deploy the frontend with `yarn deploy`